Amtrak Long Distance Trains: Welcome Aboard! (Part 1 of 3)

 @mitchellmcavoy

-The first major stop on the Southwest Chief route - about eight hours after departing - out of Chicago is a city with an equally (or at least very close) nice Union Station; Kansas City.
+The first major stop on the Southwest Chief route following departure from Chicago is a city with an equally (or at least very close) nice Union Station - Kansas City.
+Just under eight hours after leaving the Windy City, the Southwest Chief pulls into the City of Fountains.
 Located on the southern end of downtown across from the National WWI Museum and Memorial and other Crown Center attractions, Kansas City's Union Station is a reminder of the great history of railroads.
-Now partially-owned by a private company, the station not only serves Amtrak but is home to a cafe, Science City and other attractions.
+Now partially-owned by a private company, the station not only serves Amtrak but is home to a cafe, a family-friendly science center and other attractions.
 The KC Streetcar’s southern terminus is located on the east side of Union Station along Main Street.
 Able to whisk passengers north through downtown to River Market and eventually the future home of the KC Current, the Streetcar can get you to a number of restaurants and entertainment venues.

 Add to